delphix-integrations/terraform-provider-delphix/docs/resources/appdata_dsource.md

 In Delphix terminology, a dSource is a database that the Delphix Continuous Data Engine uses to create and update virtual copies of your database.
 A dSource is created and managed by the Delphix Continuous Data Engine.

-The appdata dSource resource allows Terraform to CREATE,READ and DELETE dSources.
-Modification of existing appdata dSource resources is not supported.
-All supported parameters are listed below
+The dSource resource allows Terraform to create and delete Delphix dSources.
+This specifically enables the apply and destroy Terraform commands.
+Modification of existing dSource resources via the apply command is not supported.
+All supported parameters are listed below.

 ## Example Usage
 Appdata dSource linking can be done in 3 methods,the parameters for these methods wary based on the linking mechanism to be used.